bbauska/UofM-AdvStyling/readme.md

 -   First of all, it can lead to really fast development.
 You can have a great looking site up in really just a few moments.

--   Second, it\'s platform independent.
-So it\'s going to look great no matter what browser people are using.
+-   Second, it&apos;s platform independent.
+So it&apos;s going to look great no matter what browser people are using.

--   It\'s responsive by default.
-You don\'t need to do anything to make it look good on different browsers.
+-   It&apos;s responsive by default.
+You don&apos;t need to do anything to make it look good on different browsers.
 It does it by itself.

--   And finally, it\'s customizable.
-It\'s one of those things where you can like so many things about it.
-But if there\'s something that you don\'t like, that\'s okay.
+-   And finally, it&apos;s customizable.
+It&apos;s one of those things where you can like so many things about it.
+But if there&apos;s something that you don&apos;t like, that&apos;s okay.
 You can go in and you can change the values to give it the look that you want it to have.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->